abilandz/Advanced/regex.md

 maintenence
 ```

-Another common use case is to ignore in the search if the word is at the begininng of the sentence, and therefore capitalized, or not.
+Another common use case is to ignore in the search if the word is at the begininng of the sentence, and therefore capitalized, or not:
 ```bash
 $ echo someWord | grep "[sS]omeWord"
 someWord